kgateway-dev/ingress2gateway/test/e2e/emitters/kgateway/README.md

 For each test case (each input YAML under `testdata/input/`):

 1. Applies the **input** Ingress YAML.
-   - Applies the **input** Ingress YAML.
    - Waits for the Ingress to get an external IP and verifies connectivity (curl → Ingress → backend).
    - Applies the **output** Gateway API YAML.
    - Waits for GatewayClass/Gateway/HTTPRoute readiness conditions.
    - Fetches the Gateway’s external IP and verifies connectivity (curl → Gateway → backend).
-   - Cleans up only the per-test input/output resources (keeps curl  echo).
+   - Cleans up only the per-test input/output resources (keeps curl + echo).

 ---